akeyless-community/terraform-provider-akeyless/docs/index.md

 - `api_key_login` (Block List) A configuration block, described below, that attempts to authenticate using API-Key. (see [below for nested schema](#nestedblock--api_key_login))
 - `aws_iam_login` (Block List) A configuration block, described below, that attempts to authenticate using AWS-IAM authentication credentials. (see [below for nested schema](#nestedblock--aws_iam_login))
 - `azure_ad_login` (Block List) A configuration block, described below, that attempts to authenticate using Azure Active Directory authentication. (see [below for nested schema](#nestedblock--azure_ad_login))
+- `cert_login` (Block List) A configuration block, described below, that attempts to authenticate using Certificate authentication.
+The Certificate and the Private key can be provided as a command line variable or it will be pulled out of an environment variable named AKEYLESS_AUTH_CERT and AKEYLESS_AUTH_KEY. (see [below for nested schema](#nestedblock--cert_login))
 - `email_login` (Block List) A configuration block, described below, that attempts to authenticate using email and password. (see [below for nested schema](#nestedblock--email_login))
 - `jwt_login` (Block List) A configuration block, described below, that attempts to authenticate using JWT authentication.
 The JWT can be provided as a command line variable or it will be pulled out of an environment variable named AKEYLESS_AUTH_JWT. (see [below for nested schema](#nestedblock--jwt_login))
+- `uid_login` (Block List) A configuration block, described below, that attempts to authenticate using Universal Identity authentication. (see [below for nested schema](#nestedblock--uid_login))

 <a id="nestedblock--api_key_login"></a>
 ### Nested Schema for `api_key_login`